 Anyway, I realised that Wolfe had named his character after Proust’s and mentioned my discovery to others when we were discussing the story.
 Well, it took on a life of its own.
 It started on GEnie; it came up on the Urth List, years later; Damien Broderick wrote an essay about it for The New York Review of Science Fiction (where, if I recall, he gave me credit for my discovery—yay!); Robert Borski wrote an essay about it in The Long and the Short of It; and now there’s even an entry on it in the WolfeWiki which doesn’t mention me (understandable), nor Broderick, nor Borski (both of whom really should be mentioned).21

 In Proust’s narrative, however, neither the girl nor the fact of him not meeting her seem to be of any particular importance.

-The name ‘Suzanne Delage’ seems to be completely explained as a Proust reference, but the surname Delage has an interesting connection:
+The name ‘Suzanne Delage’ seems to be completely explained as a Proust reference, but the surname Delage has an interesting possible additional connection:

 In this version, we’re being lied to (like we are in so many Wolfe works).
 The narrator did not lead a charmed life, and did meet Suzanne.
 She was beautiful, as we know from the ending, and the two often met.
 He fell in love with her and she with him, but something went wrong.
 The relationship ended in acrimony.
-He was so embittered by this that he expunged all traces of Suzanne from his life, and only allowed himself to remember it decades later when he runs into her daughter.
+He was so embittered by this that he expunged all traces of Suzanne from his life and even managed to somehow erase his own memory, and only allowed himself to slightly remember it decades later when he runs into her daughter.
 (Presumably she grew up and eventually married someone else.)

-This explains the lack of photos in the narrator’s possession, the dating, why the friend expects him to recognize the girl, and even the detailed description of the girl14.
+This explains the lack of photos in the narrator’s possession, the dating, why the friend expects him to recognize the girl, and even the detailed description of the girl30.